betaflight/betaflight/docs/Modes.md

 In this mode, the "head" of the multicopter is always pointing to the same direction as when the feature was activated.
 This means that when the multicopter rotates around the Z axis (yaw), the controls will always respond according the same "head" direction.

 With this mode it is easier to control the multicopter, even fly it with the physical head towards you since the controls always respond the same.
 This is a friendly mode to new users of multicopters and can prevent losing the control when you don't know the head direction.

 ### Airmode

 In the standard mixer / mode, when the roll, pitch and yaw gets calculated and saturates a motor, all motors will be reduced equally.
-When motor goes below minimum it gets clipped off.
+When a motor goes below minimum it gets clipped off.
 Say you had your throttle just above minimum and tried to pull a quick roll - since two motors can't go any lower, you essentially get half the power (half of your PID gain).
-If your inputs would asked for more than 100% difference between the high and low motors, the low motors would get clipped, breaking the symmetry of the motor balance by unevenly reducing the gain.
+If your inputs would have asked for more than a 100% difference between the high and low motors, the low motors would get clipped, breaking the symmetry of the motor balance by unevenly reducing the gain.

-Airmode will enable full PID correction during zero throttle and give you ability for nice zero throttle gliding and actobatics.
-But also the cornering / turns will be much tighter now as there is always maximum possible correction performed.
-Airmode can also be enabled to work at all times by always putting it on the same switch like your arm switch or you can enable/disable it in air.
-Additional things and benefits: Airmode will additionally fully enable Iterm at zero throttle.
+Airmode will enable full PID correction during zero throttle and give you ability for nice zero throttle gliding and acrobatics.
+In addition, the cornering / turns will be much tighter now as there is always maximum possible correction performed.

+Airmode can also be enabled to work at all times by always putting it on the same switch such as your arm switch, alternatively you can enable/disable it in air.

+Additional points and benefits:
+* Airmode will additionally fully enable Iterm at zero throttle.
 Note that there is still some protection on the ground when throttle zeroed (below min\check) and roll/pitch sticks centered.
 This is a basic protection to limit motors spooling up on the ground.
-Also the Iterm will be reset above 70% of stick input in acro mode to prevent quick Iterm windups during finishes of rolls and flips, which will provide much cleaner and more natural stops of flips and rolls what again opens the ability to have higher I gains for some.
+* Also the Iterm will be reset above 70% of stick input in acro mode to prevent quick Iterm windups during finishes of rolls and flips, which will provide much cleaner and more natural stops of flips and rolls what again opens the ability to have higher I gains for some.
 Note that AIRMODE will also overrule motor stop function!
 It will basically also act as an idle up switch.

 ## Auxiliary Configuration

-Spare auxillary receiver channels can be used to enable/disable modes.
+Spare auxiliary receiver channels can be used to enable/disable modes.
 Some modes can only be enabled this way.

 Configure your transmitter so that switches or dials (potentiometers) send channel data on channels 5 and upwards (the first 4 channels are usually occupied by the throttle, aileron, rudder, and elevator channels).